andrewdalpino/NoPE-GPT/README.md

 python train.py
 ```

-> Note that it will take a while to download and preprocess the dataset the first time that the training script is run.
+> Note that it will take a while to download and pre-process the dataset the first time that the training script is run.

 If you have a larger system you can increase the training load by increasing the capacity of the network and `batch_size` at runtime.